Course Outline

 - Accessing options via Right-Click functionality.

-- Interpretation (reference patterns) and the impact of OS/driver offload features.
+- Interpretation using reference patterns; impact of OS/driver Offload features.

 - Lab exercises and case studies.

-- Filtering traffic: Display filters (preparing "in-flight" filters, macros), following streams.
+- Traffic filtering: Display filters (creating "in-flight" filters, macros), following streams.

-- Basic predefined descriptive statistics and summaries: Capture Properties, Protocol Hierarchy, Conversations, Endpoints, Packet Lengths, IP-specific stats.
+- Basic predefined descriptive statistics and summaries: Capture Properties, Protocol Hierarchy, Conversations, Endpoints, Packet Lengths, IP-specific data.

 - Protocol-specific analysis (e.g., TCP Stream Graphs).